operator-playground-io/edge-node-react-postgres-contacts-stack/tutorials/contact-application-tutorial.md

 kubectl apply -f k8s/
 ```

-In this example , we use `Skaffold` which simplifies local devlopment.
+In this example , we use `Skaffold` which simplifies local development.
 You can deploy the application is DEV mode which keeps watching for the files changes and on any change, triggers the entire deployment process automatically without the user having to run and manage it manually.

 Navigate to the example: